tudorntc/GuessTheNumber-JavaScript/README.md

 the game will inform him of this, this also happens if the number is higher than the one he has to guess.
 --------------------
-Feel free to contact @tudorntc if you notice any problems or if you have any questions about this project.
+Feel free to contact @tudorntc (tudorntc08@gmail.com) if you notice any problems or if you have any questions.
 --------------
 Author
 ---------